 - Research Project I

 Students also have the opportunity to request elective credit for experience outside the College of Veterinary Medicine.
 This process happens twice a year (April 15 and November 15 deadlines) depending on the dates the student is seeking to attend.
-This is a formal process that students can participate in to have their request reviewed by the Office of Academic and Student Affairs and/or by the College Courses, Curriculum and Educational Policy Committee.
+This is a formal process that students can participate in to have their request reviewed by the Office of Academic and Student Affairs and/or by the college Educational Policy Committee.
 Faculty have developed a listing of “streamed” electives which can be taught (subject to change) to have a variety of topics from which to pick.
 Please see list below.

 University of Illinois Services